lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 - With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.

 ### That's it for *Modeling to Learn* how to check our patient data and team trends.
-Next is our Done/Do review
+Next is our Done/Do review.

 ## Done and Do (15 minutes)